Investing in property in Spain? Find out what is a good rental yield in Spain, the country of hot sunny days, tapas, and much more.

 - 1.271€ average price per m2

-Almeria, located right on the Andalusian coast, with a warm climate and stunning scenery, together with moderate prices, make buy-to-let in Almeria a very interesting investment option.
+Almeria, located right on the Andalusian coast, with a warm climate and stunning scenery, together with moderate prices, makes the buy-to-let market in Almeria a very interesting investment option.

 - 6.1% rental yield

 - 1.940€ average price per m2

 Seville is the third most populated city in Spain, as well as being the capital of the largest autonomous community (Andalusia).
 Its climate, economic dynamism and city life give Seville a special touch when it comes to buying to let in Spain.